 Add a Site in Google Search Console

 Google Search Console is another powerful tool for businesses to manage their presence in search results.
-In particular, setting up a Google Search Console account and adding your site there allows you to start seeing SEO data from Google directly.
+In particular, setting up a Google Search Console account and adding your Shopify site there allows you to start seeing SEO data from Google directly.

 To start using Google Search Console, you need to verify your Shopify store there.
 For this, enter Google Search Console itself and click on Start Now.
 Reach the dropdown menu on the top left and select Add a Property.
 There, you can add your Shopify account in two ways: Domain or URL Prefix.
 If you’ve chosen the latter option, make sure you can reach the Edit Code menu in Shopify and paste the HTML Tag displayed in Google Search Console.

 With Google Search Console, you’ll get access to different technical aspects of your website, including the number of indexed pages, security issues, number of links, number of impressions and clicks for selected keyword searches, robots.txt file, and your website sitemap.
 This information is the basic data SEO specialist works with.
-That’s why adding your Shopify store there is essential for website management.
+That’s why adding your Shopify store to GSC is essential for website management.

 Add a Site in Bing Webmaster Tools